-- Delays incurred due to CMS Wave functionality and data conversion related to DFS Treasury's transition of investment portfolio data services require near-term CMS Wave schedule changes (Issue 25) specifically for Deal Management functions for externally managed investments.
-With the isolation of the remaining issue and the successful testing of the broader functionality, the risk trend is decreasing. - Potential misalignment of development and test schedules with the enterprise system partner MFMP.
+- Delays incurred due to CMS Wave functionality related to DFS Treasury's transition of investment portfolio data services may require near-term CMS Wave schedule changes (Issue 25). - Delays incurred to complete and test design changes required for CMS Wave functionality related to interfaces supporting DFS Treasury's accounting for banking activity pertaining to the use of subaccounts and concentration accounts (Issue 26). - Potential misalignment of development and test schedules with the enterprise system partner MFMP.
 The Project and DMS/MFMP have collaborated on defining and qualifying the risk and show commitment to continued cooperation to develop a mitigation plan.
 All parties agree that this risk trend is decreasing. - The multi-wave/multi-phase approach to implementation has inherent risks to the schedule due to the complexities of managing wave activities in parallel and the resulting potential to exceed resource capacity limits.